 Post-Treatment Do’s and Don’ts

 At the end of treatment, shy away from asking if everything is done and they are CURED!
 The term ‘cure’ is used very sparingly in the cancer world.
 Just congratulate them for getting through a very rough time!
 And don’t expect them to be the same person as they were pre-cancer.
 They’ve had a life altering event and have had to fight for their life.
 Their body has been assaulted and it will take time to heal.
 Patience and understanding will go a long way.
 And above all always show positivity!
-All this person wants is to be normal and have their life back.
+All a newly diagnosed person wants is to be normal and have their life back.
 With a little kindness from you along the way, they will!